Skip to content

 CongestionControl values:

-• CongestionControl.DROP — Drop messages when the network is congested (use for video/telemetry)
+• CongestionControl.DROP — Drop messages when the network is congested (use for teleop, video, and telemetry)

-• CongestionControl.BLOCK — Block until the message can be sent (use for reliable commands)
+• CongestionControl.BLOCK — Block until the message can be sent (use for configuration and must-arrive commands)

 Reliability values: